 I am pleased that within the scope of the research, Bangor University has been able to construct a preliminary statistical model to estimate a set of land values.
 Such detail has not been attempted before in the literature for Wales and it has enabled Bangor to determine potential tax rates, at which LVT would need to be levied to raise revenues broadly equal to the current systems of local taxation.
 However, a key lesson learned from the modelling work is that it is significantly more challenging to estimate land values for non-domestic uses than it is for domestic.

 The report published today makes a contribution to our understanding of possible future reforms but much more work would be needed regarding the practical and policy implications of each idea.
 For example, whether various options could be designed in such a way to support wider policy objectives such as decarbonisation and tackling poverty, and crucially, how the link between local taxpayers and the local services they receive can be maintained.

 This research is one strand of work within a broader programme of reforms to local taxation and the wider local government finance system.
-I published a progress update on the work programme on 5 November, which can be accessed via the following link:
+Read the progress update on the work programme I published on 5 November.